AW-0811/News-article-TLDR-summary-generator/README.md

 ## Notes

 - Trains on a subset (50K training / 5K validation) for faster hyperparameter tuning.
-- To use full dataset, modify the `select(range(...))` lines for both train and validation sets separately.
+- To use full dataset, modify the `select(range(...))` lines.
+- Best model is not included due to file size, download from the link above.

 ---